DesModder/DesModder/src/plugins/text-mode/docs/statements.md

 The style mapping options below are listed divided by type of statement because many options are useless for other types.
 However, this is not currently enforced; unused options are often ignored without a warning.

-As a reminder, press Ctrl+Space while inside a style mapping to v
+As a reminder, press Ctrl+Space while inside a style mapping to preview some available options.

 ## Comparison (Equation or Inequality)